kartverket/GeomCompare/docs/gettingstarted.rst

 .. warning::
-   When writing to disk, *GeomCompare* assumes that all geometrical features have the same geometry type. :py:func:`write_geoms_to_file` will not check for geometry type homogeneity and will instead throw an error if the features have different geometry types.
+   When writing to disk, *GeomCompare* assumes that all geometrical features have the same geometry type. :func:`.write_geoms_to_file` will not check for geometry type homogeneity and will instead throw an error if the features have different geometry types.
 If the features have different geometry types, you can still group them into multiple datasets of homogeneous geometry type, and write these datasets to the same file on different layers, if the data format supports it, as shown below.

 **Write a list of geometrical features to Shapefile:**